manuelwegmann/longitudinal_brainage/README.md

 ## Data Preperation and Cleaning
 Some participants in the original dataset had missing age information for some scan sessions.
 These were reconstructed, where possible, with the generate_new_session_files.py script found under tools.

-Custom dataloaders for the respective models are found under loader.py (LILAC/LILAC+), loader_CS,py (cross-sectional CNN) and loader_AE.py (autoencoder model).
+Custom dataloaders for the respective models are found under loader.py (LILAC/LILAC+), loader_CS.py (cross-sectional CNN) and loader_AE.py (autoencoder model).
 Latent representations via MedVAE for the autoencoder model were computed beforehand and saved under data.

 ## Workflow